NREL/PLEXOS2PRAS.jl/worksheet_modification.md

 - A new Report object is created and associated with every Model.
 The new Report outputs the following properties for the Interval time period:

     - Region: Load
-	- Region.Region: Available Transfer Capacity
+	- Region.Regions: Available Transfer Capacity
     - Generator: Available Capacity
     - Generator: x (FOR)
     - Generator: y (MTTR)